cobwebos/docs/articles/azure-functions/durable/durable-functions-singletons.md

     const instanceId = req.params.instanceId;
     const functionName = req.params.functionName;

-    // Check if an instance with the specified ID already exists. const existingInstance = await client.getStatus(instanceId);
+    // Check if an instance with the specified ID already exists or an existing one stopped running(completed/failed/terminated). const existingInstance = await client.getStatus(instanceId);
-    if (!existingInstance) {
+    if (!existingInstance
+        || existingInstance.runtimeStatus == "Completed"
+        || existingInstance.runtimeStatus == "Failed"
+        || existingInstance.runtimeStatus == "Terminated") {
-        // An instance with the specified ID doesn't exist, create one. const eventData = req.body;
+        // An instance with the specified ID doesn't exist or an existing one stopped running, create one. const eventData = req.body;
         await client.startNew(functionName, instanceId, eventData);
         context.log(`Started orchestration with ID = '${instanceId}'.`);
         return client.createCheckStatusResponse(req, instanceId);
     } else {
-        // An instance with the specified ID exists, don't create one. return {
+        // An instance with the specified ID exists or an existing one still running, don't create one. return {
             status: 409,
             body: `An instance with ID '${instanceId}' already exists.`,